DragonSpit/ParallelAlgorithms/README.md

 - g++ using Intel's Threading Building Blocks (TBB)
 - C++20

-[Benchmarks of C++ Standard Parallel Algorithms (STL)](https://duvanenko.tech.blog/2023/05/21/c-parallel-stl-benchmark/) are provided, with benchmark code in [ParallelSTL](https://github.com/DragonSpit/ParallelSTL) repository, which builds and runs on Linix and Windows.

 ## Building on Ubuntu Linux
 To install g++ which supports C++17:
 ```